mhandipranata/ETL-Challenge-PetAdoption/README.md

 ### Transform

-Doing data cleaning for both data by filtering column, and extracting necessary values from the column.
+Doing data cleaning for both data by filtering column and extracting necessary values from the column using pandas.
+Then, export to csv for back up.

+From csv, we convert it to dictionary in a form of JSON.

+### Load

+Create a new database in MongoDB ("pet_adoption_db") and load the API data and web scarping data to different collections.